 Founded by a trio of Polish expats, this cafe, restaurant and bar has a warm bohemian atmosphere, with candle-strewn wooden tables and gilded mirrors.
 The menu is apt, offering Polish cuisine and over 100 vodkas from the Eastern Bloc.

-The vodka infusions and varietals can be experienced straight up in delicate shot glasses, on the rocks, or made into a fantastic hot vodka tea.
-Speaking of tea: if a Bloody Mary is more your cup of one, then the venue's breakfast and bagels during the day may be to your liking.
+The vodka infusions and varietals can be experienced straight up in delicate shot glasses, on the rocks, or made into a fantastic hot-vodka tea.
+Speaking of tea: if a Bloody Mary is more your cup of one, then try the venue's breakfast and bagels during the day.